• Skip to primary navigation

 • Allow the bread to cool completely before removing it from the pan and slicing it.

-• Try spreading raspberry chia seed jam on top of the pumpkin spice bread for a wonderful breakfast.
+• Try spreading raspberry chia seed jam on the pumpkin spice bread for a beautiful breakfast.

 • Or serve with Chia Pudding!

-Enjoy pumpkin spice season while it lasts with this tasty began pumpkin spice bread!
+Enjoy pumpkin spice season while it lasts with this tasty vegan pumpkin spice bread!

 Other Great Vegan Recipes to Try